-49 2.2 Vegetable samples and Collection
+2.2 Vegetable Samples and Collection

-Sample collection was done between January and March, 2017.
-A total of 126 fresh vegetable 50 samples were obtained for the study.
-Twenty-one (21) samples of each vegetable namely Solanum 51 52 lycopersicum (tomato), Brassica oleracea var capitata (Cabbage), Daucus carota (carrot), Lactuca 53 sativa (lettuce), Allium fistulosum (spring onion) and Capsicum annuum (green pepper) were 54 examined in this study.
-These vegetables were selected because they are usually eaten in their raw 55 states, commonly available and sold in the metropolis all year round.
-The six types of (6) vegetables 56 in their fresh states were purchased from each of the 3 selected markets once weekly from vegetable 57 retailers and vendors who were randomly selected.
+Sample collection was done between January and March 2017.
+A total of 126 fresh vegetable samples were obtained for the study.
+Twenty-one (21) samples of each vegetable namely Solanum lycopersicum (tomato), Brassica oleracea var capitata (Cabbage), Daucus carota (carrot), Lactuca sativa (lettuce), Allium fistulosum (spring onion) and Capsicum annuum (green pepper) were examined in this study.
+These vegetables were selected because they are usually eaten in their raw states, commonly available and sold in the metropolis all year round.
+The six types of (6) vegetables in their fresh states were purchased from each of the 3 selected markets once weekly from vegetable retailers and vendors who were randomly selected.
 The sample type, source and other relevant data were recorded for each sample.
-The samples were then placed in separate plastic bags, given a 58 59 unique number and transported to the laboratory of the University of Cape Coast School of Medical 60 Sciences for analysis.
+The samples were then placed in separate plastic bags, given a unique number and transported to the laboratory of the University of Cape Coast School of Medical Sciences for analysis.
 Forty-two (42) samples were obtained from each market.

-61 2.3 Laboratory Procedure
+2.3 Laboratory Procedure

 About 100g of each vegetable was washed with distilled water (200ml) in a plastic container.
 The suspension was strained through a sterile sieve to remove undesirable materials.
 It was then allowed to stand for 5 hours.
-The supernatant was discarded leaving an aliquot of 15 ml with the sediments which was centrifuged at 2500 rpm for 10 minutes.
+The supernatant was discarded leaving an aliquot of 15 ml with the sediments which were centrifuged at 2500 rpm for 10 minutes.
 The supernatant was again discarded.
-The remaining sediment was used for preparation of 2 stained (iodine) and 2 unstained smears on microscope slides.
+The remaining sediment was used for the preparation of 2 stained (iodine) and 2 unstained smears on microscope slides.
 The slides were examined by light microscopy to detect parasite forms which were recorded as contamination [24].
 Multiple parasites species were also taken note of during the examination of the slides.

-70 2.4 Data Analysis
+2.4 Data Analysis

-The data obtained were entered into Microsoft excel sheet and analyzed.
-The Wilcoxon sign ranked test was used to test ranking of distribution of the parasites on the vegetables as well as their contamination.
+The data obtained were entered into Microsoft excel sheet and analysed.
+The Wilcoxon sign ranked test was used to test the ranking of distribution of the parasites on the vegetables as well as their contamination.
 Significance was considered at p < 0.05.
-Data is expressed in frequencies and percentages.
+Data are expressed in frequencies and percentages.

-76 77 3.
-RESULTS
+3. RESULTS